 Precautionary Statements: P273-P280h-P309-P310a-P302+P352a-P501a

 Avoid release to the environment.
 Wear protective gloves/clothing.
-IF exposed or if you feel unwell: IF ON SKIN: Dispose of contents/container in accordance with local/regional/national/international regulations.
+IF exposed or if you feel unwell: Immediately call a POISON CENTER/doctor IF ON SKIN: Wash with plenty of water.
+Dispose of contents/container in accordance with local/regional/national/international regulations.